-And even though it is possible to drive it from one end to the other in only 3 hours, it would be more than foolish.
-One full day is an absolute must, splitting the road into two days is even better when time allows.
-Icefields Parkway is not missing on any travel itinerary when visiting the Rockies so don't expect to have it just for yourself.
+Icefields Parkway is on every travel itinerary when visiting the Canadian Rockies so don't expect to have it just for yourself.
 Instead hit the road early and try to beat the crowd, especially big coaches carrying large groups.

 We traveled from the north to south, so our journey started in Jasper, all attractions below are sorted accordingly.